Iran and the Yinon Doctrine: Why Fragmentation, Not Conquest, Is the Real Endgame

 When viewed alongside regional outcomes, a pattern emerges:

-This trajectory aligns closely with the logic behind the Greater Middle East Initiative—a project that spoke of reform but produced permanent transition.
+This trajectory aligns closely with the doctrine behind the Greater Middle East Initiative—a project that spoke of reform but produced permanent transition.

 If Iran were to follow the same path, the regional balance would fundamentally shift.